Student Services

 All information disclosed within the therapy session is held in confidence by the counselor (trainee or intern) and the clinical supervisor, a licensed clinician.
 No information may be released unless the student gives written permission, except as required by law.
 Confidentiality may be broken when the court orders testimony or the release of records, with reasonable suspicion of child or elder abuse or with probable danger to self or others (i.e. when the student is suicidal, expresses homicidal intent or is gravely disabled).

 The initial Intake phone call is free.
 The purpose of the first session is to discuss concerns and decide if counseling, on- or off-campus, would be beneficial.
 On-Site offers direct, confidential and professional counseling services at no cost for the first 12 sessions.
 Students are welcomed and encouraged to continue beyond 12 sessions at an increase in rate.
 The first 12 sessions are free to TUG, GRAD, and DC students.
 Starting at session 13, fees increase to $80 per session.
 The 12 free sessions restarts every calendar year.
-To learn more, or to schedule an appointment call On-Site Counseling Center at 559-453-8050 or email us at onsite@fresno.edu.
+To learn more, or to schedule an appointment call the Pacific Counseling Center at 559-453-8050 or email us at onsite@fresno.edu.

 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act as amended in 2008 (ADA), FPU does not discriminate against students or employees with disabilities.